Concepts

 What is a good CLV?

-CLV, or CLTV, should be at least three times the CAC for most businesses.
+CLV, or Customer Lifetime Value, should be at least three times the Customer Acquisition Cost (CAC) for most businesses.
 This indicates that the amount you are earning throughout a customer’s lifetime is more than the cost incurred in acquiring them.
-Also, it tells you that the money spent on customer acquisition is actually growing your customer base.
+Also, it tells you that the money spent on acquiring customers is actually growing your customer base.

 May 10, 2024